 Websites are like your store in the online world, and search engines are the map that points to your address.
 This means that ranking in search engines, especially Google, is one of the most important components of an online business.

-This also means that introverts who can learn it properly will have a number of opportunities that they can leverage to start a business.
+This also means that introverts who can learn it properly will have several opportunities that they can leverage to start a business.
 It can be your own SEO agency, or become a freelancer in this field.

 The key thing here is everything is online, you will not need to meet any clients at all.
 Some people might request to have a video call meeting, but that will be the extent of it, making this business idea perfect for introverts.